davidaknowles/leafcutter/README.md

  2. Status: whether this cluster was a) successfully tested b) not tested for some reason (e.g. too many introns) c) there was an error during testing - this should be rare.
  3. loglr: log likelihood ratio between the null model (no difference between the groups) and alternative (there is a difference)
  4. df: degrees of freedom, equal to the number of introns in the cluster minus one (assuming two groups)
- 5. p: the resulting p-value under the asymptotic Chi-squared distribution
+ 5. p: the resulting (unadjusted!) p-value under the asymptotic Chi-squared distribution.
+We just use `p.adjust( ..., method="fdr")` in R to control FDR based on these.

 2. `leafcutter_ds_effect_sizes.txt`.
 This shows per intron effect sizes between the groups, with columns:
  1. intron: this has the form chromosome:intron_start:intron_end:cluster_id